Venmo is one of the most popular peer-to-peer mobile payment services in the United States.

 Venmo Alternatives in Canada

 While Canadians can’t use the Venmo app, we have several payment options that are just as convenient and safe.

-My top three choices are Wealthsimple Cash, KOHO, and Interac.
+My top four choices are KOHO, Wise, Wealthsimple Cash, and Interac.

-If you plan on sending money to a friend across the border, Wise is an excellent choice.
+If you plan on sending money to a friend across the border, Wise is always an excellent choice.